Elisabeth DeMarse: Bloomberg, L.P.

 After graduating from Harvard Business School, DeMarse became assistant to Robert Flanagan, CEO of Western Union.
-In 1988, she joined Michael Bloomberg's new company as head of marketing.
-While at Bloomberg, DeMarse launched 8 businesses, including Bloomberg.com.
+In 1988, she joined Michael Bloomberg's Bloomberg as head of marketing.
+While at Bloomberg, DeMarse launched eight businesses, including Bloomberg.com.
 She launched the Bloomberg series of cartoon books with The New Yorker magazine.
-While serving at Bloomberg, DeMarse compiled Portable Bloomberg: The Wit and Wisdom of Michael Bloomberg a collection of aphorisms and sayings by the company's founder.
+While serving at Bloomberg, DeMarse compiled The Portable Bloomberg: The Wit and Wisdom of Michael Bloomberg, a collection of aphorisms and sayings by the company's founder.

 Bankrate, Inc.

 While at Bloomberg, DeMarse created and ran Bloomberg Personal Finance, then termed “Personal Wealth.”
 In 2000, she was recruited by former Forbes publisher Jeff Cunningham to run iLife.
 At that time, iLife was in financial trouble and ranked #7 on the March 2000 Barron’s “Burn Rate” list.
 Two quarters later, ad revenues had increased, and the company's cash flow returned to break-even levels.
 The stock price rose from $0.18 to $26 per share.
 She re-branded the company as Bankrate.com.

-In 2000 Bankrate's unique visitors grew from 700,000 to 5 million.
-In 2004, four years after becoming CEO of the near-bankrupt company, Bankrate reported $14 million in net income.
-On November 1, 2001 DeMarse testified before Congress on the impact of 9/11 on the credit card billing of the consumer.
-9/11 disrupted mail flow across the eastern United States, and millions of consumers were affected by unfair late fees.
-DeMarse testified regarding the unfairness of consumer late fees brought about by the events of 9/11 before the Subcommittee on Financial Institutions and Consumer Credit.
+In 2000, Bankrate's unique visitors grew from 700,000 to 5 million.
+In 2004, Bankrate reported $14 million in net income.
+On November 1, 2001, DeMarse testified before the US Congress on the impact of 9/11 on the credit card billing of the consumer.
+DeMarse also testified before the Subcommittee on Financial Institutions and Consumer Credit, regarding the ‘unfairness’ of consumer late fees brought about by the events of 9/11.
 Subsequently, some issuers, notably Capital One, cancelled their late fees.

 President and CEO, DeMarseCo

 In 2006, she founded DeMarseCo in partnership with venture capitalist Austin Ventures.
-DeMarseCo acquired multiple tech companies, including: ClickSuccess, Freedom Marketing and All Star Directories.
+DeMarseCo acquired multiple tech companies, including ClickSuccess, Freedom Marketing, and All Star Directories.

 President and CEO, CreditCards.com

 DeMarse became president and CEO of CreditCards.com.
 Under DeMarse's leadership, the company was twice named to the Inc. 500, and as a recipient of the Association for Corporate Growth award.
 She received the Working Mother of the Year award in 2008.
-CreditCards.com was acquired Bankrate in 2010.
+CreditCards.com was acquired by Bankrate in 2010.

 CEO, Newser.com

 On October 17, 2010, after the sale of Creditcards.com to Bankrate, it was announced that DeMarse would undertake the role as CEO of Newser, an internet news publisher listed at the #25 most influential internet publication by OMMA.
 On February 28, 2011, Andrew Ross Sorkin disclosed that Newser’s pending acquisition of Salon.com had failed.

 Chairman, President and CEO, TheStreet, Inc.

-On March 7, 2012 TheStreet.com announced that DeMarse was hired as CEO and president, replacing outgoing CEO Daryl Otte, effective immediately.
+On March 7, 2012, TheStreet.com announced that DeMarse was hired as CEO and president, replacing outgoing CEO Daryl Otte, effective immediately.
 She was named Chairman April 16, 2012.
 On September 12, 2012, TheStreet acquired The Deal, LLC.
-On April 22, 2013, TheStreet acquired three properties from DealFlow Media; The DealFlow Report, The Life Settlements Report and the PrivateRaise database.
+On April 22, 2013, TheStreet acquired three properties from DealFlow Media: The DealFlow Report, The Life Settlements Report, and the PrivateRaise database.